AmodeusR/amodeusr/langs/README.en.md

 ## About me

 Hey!
-I'm Ricardo, but generally I'm referred as Amodeus.
-Since very young, I've always been fascinated by games, how fun, challenging and even beautiful at times, with their visuals and music.
-This ended up taking me to inevitable paths, like music, art and, naturally, **programming**.
+I'm Ricardo, but generally I'm referred to as Amodeus.
+Since I was very young, I've always been fascinated by games and how fun, challenging and even beautiful they are at times with their stories, visuals and music.
+This ended up taking me down inevitable paths like music, art and, naturally, **programming**.

-The last one is what brought me here, and right now I'm in this journey – assiduous, by the way – of learning so I can become capable of doing what I love each day batter than the past :D
+The last one is what brought me here, and right now I'm on this journey – assiduous, by the way – of learning so I can become capable of doing what I love each day better than in the past 😜

-Are you also in this journey?
+Are you also on this journey?
 What about going together?
-Follow me up! o/
+Follow me! o/

 ## My Knowledge